Hi-Angel/notes-backup/kernel.md

 * virtual memory:
   * `Page Table`: a structure to convert virtual → physical addresses.
 Per process.
   * `PTE`, `Page Table Entry`: a single address mapping in the PT.
   * `TLB`, `Translation Lookaside Buffer`: caches recently used mappings, a part of MMU.
 It's cleared on process context switch *(unless a CPU supports binding every TLB entry to a PID, e.g. with `PCID` on x86 or `domains` on ARM)*.
+CPU can only access memory via TLB, so access involves copying a PTE to TLB.
+  * "TLB miss": a PTE was not found in TLB, so the CPU goes fetching the mapping to TLB prior to restarting the access.
+It's different from a "page fault".
-  * "page fault": a TLB miss.
-The mapping may or may not exist, that's up to the kernel to work out.
-The physical address may not have been allocated yet or was swapped out.
+  * "page fault": when after a TLB miss the mapping was also not found in PT.
+It's a valid situation as he physical address may not have been allocated yet or was swapped out.
   * **How**: if TLB lacks a mapping, i.e. a TLB/cache miss, there will be a "page walk", a look up of the mapping in the PT.
 If it's found, it's written to the TLB because CPU can only access mapping via it, then the faulted instruction restarted.
 * `MMIO`, `Memory Mapped IO`: a virtual memory mapped to a device.
 On the device side it may be contiguous or be represented by registers.
 Main point: the CPU reads/writes the memory, as opposed to DMA where the device does that.
 * `PMIO`, `Port Mapped IO`: no virtual mem is involved, instead special instructions like `in` and `out` are used for access.